Minimizing Risk When Hiring an Independent Contractor

 - Type of Relationship: Are there written contracts or employee type benefits (i.e. pension plan, insurance, vacation pay, etc.) Will the relationship continue and is the work performed a key aspect of the business?

-2. Minimize risk.
 According to Wendy Connick of Connick Financial Solutions, if the IRS decides later on that these workers qualify as employees, you’ll likely be facing huge penalties.
 “One way to feel secure on this point is to ask the IC to incorporate and then hire the business.
-Auditors are highly unlikely to consider a corporation an employee.”
-If the contractor is found to be an employee, you could be responsible for paying workers’ compensation insurance, unemployment insurance, payroll taxes, employees benefits, social security taxes, etc. As an employer, it’s your responsibility to classify correctly, which can be made easier by hiring a self-employed, self-sustained business.
-You cannot take an employee on as an independent contractor just because it’s less expensive then hiring them as an employee.
+Auditors are highly unlikely to consider a corporation as an employee.”
+If the contractor is found to be an employee, you could be responsible for paying workers’ compensation insurance, unemployment insurance, payroll taxes, employee benefits, social security taxes, etc. As an employer, it’s your responsibility to classify correctly, which can be made easier by hiring a self-employed, self-sustained business.
+You cannot take an employee on as an independent contractor just because it’s less expensive than hiring them as an employee.

 Additionally, many employers think that having a contract worker sign a waiver or release form means they are protected if the worker decides to sue and claim they were an employee the entire duration of their employment.
 “By law, workers cannot waive their right to bring claims for a wide range of employment discrimination and wage and hour violations.
 If a worker has been improperly classified as an independent contractor they can still bring many claims regardless of what they may have agreed to in a waiver,” says Chatow.